Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 Even though this part of the world slowly attracts more and more people the “mainstream” doesn’t know much about Central Asia, and is usually not attracted by the “Stans”.
 No beaches, no popular tourist attractions on a global scale… So… Why should you go there?
 What is it like?
 The locals?
 Landscapes?
 The day-to-day life?
 Here are a few observations and some answers after visiting the area.

 The locals in Central Asia

-This is the first point because just meeting the locals is a good reason to come visit this area of the world.
+This is the first point because just meeting the locals is a good reason to come visit this part of the world.
 In Central Asia, they’re extremely welcoming and happy to see tourists visiting their countries.
 In Samarkand, Uzbekistan, I was invited several times at people’s places to have tea.
 By people I met a few minutes before!
 There’s a good feeling and “Come to my place, we’re gonna have some tea and I’m gonna introduce you to my family!“.
-I’m telling you, you need to have time because having tea with them will take at least one hour and half/two hours…
+I’m telling you, you need to have time because having tea with them will take at least one hour and half…

 In Bukhara, Uzbekistan, I was invited to a big buffet, with two people from my hostel.
 Invited by a group of locals, passing by our hostel and playing different instruments.
 We thought it was for a wedding.
 Nope, the circumcision of their little baby… Even in Ashgabat, Turkmenistan, people greet you in the street.
 They don’t propose having tea at their place, since they cannot host tourists, but still!